jpsaha/typst-site/README.md

 templates/
 ```

-The template system is now divided into several layers.
+The template system is divided into several layers.

 The current structure includes: